 At a minimum, we require that you have an author’s landing page.
 A blog is even better.
 Please provide your web address(es).

 If you have no individual web presence, we will not consider your query letter.

 Offline Promotion Box

 Face-to-face events are very important.
 We expect your marketing plan to include them.
-Some examples: book clubs, speaking engagements, alumni magazines, appearance on a local radio show, take out an ad in your local paper’s website, etc.
+Some examples: book clubs, book fairs, book readings at independent bookstores, alumni magazines, appearance on a local radio show, take out an ad in your local paper’s website, etc.

 The Synopses Boxes